emil-vahlstrom/IRRecorder/README.md

 The dev-board used for testing the code is an Arduino/Genuino Micro board which uses the ATmega 32U4 chipset at a CPU-clock speed of 16MHz.

 ### External Hardware
-External hardware is an infrared transmitter module (38KHz), IR-LED (940nm), keypad with 12 buttons (Accord AK-804-A-BBW), resistors (check datasheet for max-current of your hardware to choose appropriate resistor values).
+External hardware is an infrared receiver module (38KHz), IR-LED (940nm), keypad with 12 buttons (Accord AK-804-A-BBW), resistors (check datasheet for max-current of your hardware to choose appropriate resistor values).

 ### Debugging hardware/software
 * USB to RS232 converter (brand-name: FTDI) for reading serial input with PuTTY or other serial monitors (Baud-rate is 19200)